-The board of directors of the Company has named the Administrative Committee of the Waste Management Employee Benefit Plans (the "Administrative Committee") to serve as administrator and fiduciary of the Plan.
+The board of directors of Waste Management, Inc. ("WMI" or the "Company"), the parent of Waste Management, has named the Administrative Committee of the Waste Management Employee Benefit Plans (the "Administrative Committee") to serve as administrator and fiduciary of the Plan.
 Waste Management has entered into a Defined Contribution Plans Master Trust Agreement (the "Master Trust") with State Street Bank and Trust Company ("State Street") whereby State Street serves as trustee of the Plan.
-Lion Connecticut Holdings, Inc., a wholly-owned indirect subsidiary of ING America Insurance Holdings Inc. ("ING") serves as recordkeeper.
+Lion Connecticut Holdings, Inc., a wholly-owned indirect subsidiary of ING America Insurance Holdings Inc. ("ING), serves as recordkeeper.